yclas/documentation/integrating-google-maps-classifieds-website.md

 </a>

 <br>
-Once you're done with this step go to Cache > delete all cache and go to your website, you will see the map widget at the place you chose for it to be and showing ads in their addresses.
+Once you're done with this step, go to Cache > delete all cache and then go to your website.
+You will see the map widget at the place you chose for it to be and it will show ads in their addresses.

 <a href="//open-classifieds.com/wp-content/uploads/2014/09/map-in-home-1024x524.png" class="thumbnail gallery-item" data-gallery>
 ![map in home](//open-classifieds.com/wp-content/uploads/2014/09/map-in-home-1024x524.png)